aryklein/aryklein.github.io/posts/publishing-your-docker-images-with-github-actions.rst

 `CircleCI <https://circleci.com>`_, `Travis <https://travis-ci.org/>`_, or
 `Gitlab CI/CD <https://docs.gitlab.com/ee/ci/>`_ but it is from Github.

-I found four things that attracted me:
+The four main things that attracted me were:

 - It is free for public repositories or 2000 minutes free for private repositories.
 - It is easy to use (it uses YAML syntax).
-- There is a good official documentation.
+- There is good official documentation.
 - The CI tool and your code live in the same place.

 Having seen these benefits, I decided to learn a little about it and share my experience.
 In this post I will show